venomlinux/scratchpkg/README.md

 # scratchpkg

-A package manager for Linux From Scratch
+A package manager for Linux From Scratch.

 ## Description